I’m a historian of European colonialism and modern Africa.

 • Review of Florence Bernault’s “Colonial Transactions”

-The German Historische Zeitschrift recently published my review of Florence Bernault’s 2019 book “Colonial Transaction”.
+The German Historische Zeitschrift recently published my review of Florence Bernault’s 2019 book “Colonial Transactions”.

 “In den vergangenen Jahren sind die Dichotomien in der Kolonialgeschichtsschreibung – etwa „colonizers“ vs. „colonized“, „segregation“ vs. „encounter“, „agency“ vs. „coercion“ –, allesamt ein Produkt des kolonialen Archivs, erheblich unter die Räder gekommen.
 Zwar bemühten sich Menschen in kolonialen Kontexten beständig um eine „Grammatik der Differenz“, wie Ann Laura Stoler und Frederick Cooper es formulierten, doch bestimmten solche Differenzkategorien den Alltag nur bedingt. …”